sstudent868/DLND-Dog-breed_Classifier-/README.md

 __NOTE:__ In the notebook, you will need to train CNNs in PyTorch.
 If your CNN is taking too long to train, feel free to pursue one of the options under the section __Accelerating the Training Process__ below.

-## (Optionally) Accelerating the Training Process

-If your code is taking too long to run, you will need to either reduce the complexity of your chosen CNN architecture or switch to running your code on a GPU.
-If you'd like to use a GPU, you can spin up an instance of your own:

-#### Amazon Web Services

-You can use Amazon Web Services to launch an EC2 GPU instance.
-(This costs money, but enrolled students should see a coupon code in their student `resources`.)

-## Evaluation

-Your project will be reviewed by a Udacity reviewer against the CNN project rubric.
-Review this rubric thoroughly and self-evaluate your project before submission.
-All criteria found in the rubric must meet specifications for you to pass.

 ## Project Submission

 Your submission should consist of the github link to your repository.
 Your repository should contain: